bpshparis/CP2019/README.md

 ![](guiScreenShots/nlu0.jpg)

-:zzz: Wait for followings panels to be available:
+Wait for followings panels to be available:

 ![](guiScreenShots/nlu1.jpg)